Champlevé: Early champlevé

 Enamel was first used on small pieces of jewellery, and has often disintegrated in ancient pieces that have been buried.
-Consistent and frequent use of champlevé technique is first seen in the La Tène style of early Celtic art in Europe, from the 3rd or 2nd century BC, where the predominant colour was a red, possibly intended as an imitation of red coral (as used on the Witham Shield), and the base was usually bronze.
-The "Insular Celts" of the British Isles made especially common use of the technique, seen as highlights on the relief decoration of the Battersea Shield and other pieces.
+Consistent and frequent use of champlevé technique is first seen in the La Tène style of early Celtic art in Europe, from the 3rd or 2nd century BC, where the predominant colour was a red, possibly intended as an imitation of red coral (as used on the Witham Shield).
+The base was usually bronze.
+The "Insular Celts" of the British Isles made widespread use of the technique, seen as highlights on the relief decoration of the Battersea Shield and other pieces.
 However this was technically not true enamel in the usual sense of the word, as the glass was only heated until it became a soft paste before being pushed into place.
 This is sometimes informally known as "sealing-wax" enamelling, and may be described as "glass inlay" or similar terms.
 True enamelling technique, where glass paste is put into place and fired until it liquifies, was learnt from the Romans.
 The earliest literary description of enamel is from the Greek sophist Philostratus III, who wrote in his Icones (Bk I, 28), describing polychrome horse-harness: "It is said that the barbarians in the Ocean pour these colours on heated bronze and that they adhere, become as hard as stone and preserve the designs that are made on them".